josephservigne/drone-exploration-AI/README.md

-# Fast UAV Exploration - FUEL Algorithm (Simplified Version)
+# AI Drone Exploration - FUEL Algorithm (Simplified Version)

 **The project focuses on the autonomous exploration of a virtual environment simulated in PyBullet by a drone in Python.**